Gaetan-LeGac/restic-menu/README.md

 > sudo apt update && sudo apt install restic

+Don't forget to make the script executable:

+> sudo chmod +x ./Backup.sh

-And then edit the config file.
+And then edit config.txt to fit your needs.

 ## How to use